 How is my Volunteer Contribution spent?

 Volunteer Contributions are spent on expenses related to the WAVES programs in the communities where they serve.
 Examples of these expenses include educational materials, maintenance of our surf equipment, and snacks for events.
-It also helps pay our small staff, cover local transportation, and cover administrative expenses like folders and printer ink.
+It also helps pay our small staff, cover local transportation, and cover grants from WAVES International to WAVES Peru.

 What kind of work will I be doing, exactly?